 Do not use sealing additives in the cooling system.
-The use of sealing additives will:
+The use of sealing additives could possibly:

-- · Buildup in coolant low-flow areas
+- · Cause buildup in coolant low-flow areas

 - Plug the radiator and oil cooler

 - Possibly damage the water pump seal.

 Cooling System Soluble Oils

 Do not use soluble oils in the cooling system.
 The use of soluble oils will: